19 Classic Board Games Everyone Should Own

 Who doesn’t love a classic board game?
 Friends or family members sitting around a table rolling dice, reading cards, or moving pieces across the board to see who wins is an excellent way to spend quality moments together and pass the time.
-As everyone is sitting at home in quarantine due to the novel coronavirus, dust off those board games and get into the friendly competitive spirit.
-Feeling nostalgic?
-This is what the first-ever Monopoly game looked like.
+Don’t miss these 15 little-known board game trivia facts!

 According to the Hasbro website, Monopoly is the world’s favorite family gaming brand.
 Brand, because while the original Monopoly game is still going strong, there are now more versions that anyone can count including ones based on Finding Dory, Empire, Disney princesses, and Minions.
-According to Buzzfeed, there are even versions of these classic board games for the horse lover, cat lover, and One Direction and The Walking Dead fans.
+There are even versions of these classic board games for the horse lover, cat lover, and One Direction and The Walking Dead fans.
 Plus, you can find electronic and on-the-go versions, and of course, an app for every device.
-Don’t miss these 15 little-known board game trivia facts… Monopoly made the list!
+Feeling nostalgic?
+This is what the first-ever Monopoly game looked like.

 Clue is so popular it’s spawned multiple versions, books, and even a cult classic film.
 To distinguish between all the different versions, the original is always marked “The Classic Mystery Game.”
 Currently, there is a Star Wars version of Clue that takes place inside of the Empire’s Death Star and players can choose to be Luke, Leia, Han, Chewbacca, R2-D2, or C-3PO.
 Add these family movies that everyone will enjoy to your queue.